zakandaiev/adminkit-engine/README.md

 * cache queries in Public module
 * make admin sidebar customizable by another modules
 * translate all texts
-* remove post routes from all modules --> remake to Form class
 * multilang settings
 * multilang menu
 * optimizations functionality in settings